Bury St Edmunds is a gorgeous little market town in Suffolk, East Anglia with a very colourful history.

 We didn’t take any interior shots of the church, but I found a video online for anyone who is interested.
 It looks strikingly similar to St. Edmundsbury Cathedral, which we did visit.

-Just to really confuse things, the Cathedral rests on the former site of St. Denis’ church, built in 1065 within the precincts of Bury St Edmunds Abbey.
+To confuse things, the Cathedral rests on the former site of St. Denis’ church, built in 1065 within the precincts of Bury St Edmunds Abbey.
 Yes, two churches within a block or so of each other.
-Today it stands on the edge of the gorgeous gardens, where I photographed this cheeky little guy:
+Today it stands on the edge of the gorgeous gardens where I photographed this cheeky little guy:

 Formally planted beds were bursting with colour.